 And by that I mean, it’s not deep fried or breaded; it’s grilled.
 You knew what I meant though, right?

-I also stuck it over some spaghetti squash instead of fried rice, to keep it even lighter.
+I also stuck it over some spaghetti squash, just like the paleo spaghetti squash bowls, instead of fried rice, to keep it even lighter.
 Plus, squash is just tasty.
 Squash for President I always say.

 Except, that’s the first time I’ve said that.